TriStaRvOiD/tristarvoid.github.io/README.md

 ## Attribution

-- This website uses icons from https://fontawesome.com
 - This website uses the "Josefin Sans" font family from https://fonts.google.com
 - The GitHub logo used on this website is the property of GitHub Inc.
 - The Reddit logo used on this website is the property of Reddit Inc.
-- The Twitter logo used on this website is the property of Twitter Inc.
+- The Mastodon logo used on this website is the property of Mastodon Inc.

 The icons used belong to their respective copyright owners.